rsinger86/drf-flex-fields/README.md

 # Requirements

 * Python (2.7, 3.2, 3.3, 3.4, 3.5)
-* Django (1.8, 1.9, 1.10)
+* Django (1.8, 1.9, 1.10, 1.11, 2.0)

 # Basics

-To use this package's functionality, your serializers need to subclass ```FlexFieldsModelSerializer```.
+To use this package's functionality, your serializers need to subclass ```FlexFieldsModelSerializer``` or use the provided `FlexFieldsSerializerMixin`.
 If you would like built-in protection for controlling when clients are allowed to expand resources when listing resource collections, your viewsets need to subclass ```FlexFieldsModelViewSet```.

 ```python
 from rest_flex_fields import FlexFieldsModelViewSet, FlexFieldsModelSerializer